 How can I help my child?
 Potty training tips

-- Today’s diapers are so absorbent that it can be difficult to feel when the diaper is wet.
+- Buy them underpants.
+Today’s diapers are so absorbent that it can be difficult to feel when the diaper is wet.
 Try to get your child to wear underpants so that he or she can feel this.
 If their clothes and their bed get too wet, you can put a diaper over their underpants in the beginning.

 - Less liquids before bedtime.
 You can help your child stay dry at night by not offering baby formula or other drinks too close to bedtime.